rquijano98/omnifood-project/README.md

 ## Description

 This Omnifood Project is a landing page for a fictional service.
 This fictional service is a 365-day subscription that uses AI to design meals for the subscriber; these meals are then delivered to the subscriber daily.
-This landing page gives important information about the service as well and contains a call-to-action section, where the user can sign up for the fictional service.
+This landing page gives important information about the service and contains a call-to-action section, where the user can sign up.
 The details of this landing page are provided as highlights, which are listed below in this README file.

 _**Disclaimer** Although I fully understand the HTML, CSS, and JavaScript of this project, this project was created as part of an online course, so this is not an original idea of mine._

+## How to Run the Application

+1. Download or clone the "omnifood-project" repository from GitHub.
+2. Navigate to the newly created directory, which should be called "omnifood-project" on your machine.
+3. Open index.html in your web browser.

 ## Highlights

 <ins>**Note**</ins>: The entire page is dynamic by virtue of media queries.
-As such, I will not detail every single dynamic component of every section.
-I will only note the most noteworthy dynamic components.
+As such, I will not detail every single responsive component of every section.
+I will only note the most noteworthy responsive components (labeled below as "Responsive highlights").

 ### Header (bar at the top of the page that contains Omnifood logo and navigation)